Sea Moss (Irish Moss / Gracilaria)

 Sea Moss (Chondrus crispus) Prebiotic Effects — Liu 2015 (BMC Complement Altern Med, Animal)

 Animal study.
 Weaning rats fed cultivated Chondrus crispus-supplemented diet (0.5% or 2.5% w/w) vs FOS inulin and basal diet for 3 weeks.
 Colonic microbiome profiled with 16S rRNA Phylochip array; SCFAs measured by GC-FID; plasma immunoglobulin levels by ELISA; colon histological morphology and fecal moisture assessed.
 Funded in part by Acadian Seaplants Limited.
-NOT a human RCT.
+Not a human clinical trial.

-C. crispus (sea moss) demonstrated PREBIOTIC effects in rats: shifted gut microbial composition, increased fecal moisture (consistent with carrageenan gel-forming/water-soluble polysaccharide content), modulated colonic crypt/mucosa histology, and influenced plasma IgA/IgG immune markers.
-CAVEAT: This is an animal study at high dietary inclusion rates (0.5-2.5% of diet).
-NO PubMed-indexed human RCTs exist for sea moss as a supplement.
-The popular claims of "92 minerals," thyroid support, immune boosting, and metabolic benefits are largely UNVALIDATED in human research.
+C. crispus (sea moss) demonstrated prebiotic effects in rats: shifted gut microbial composition, increased fecal moisture (consistent with carrageenan gel-forming/water-soluble polysaccharide content), modulated colonic crypt/mucosa histology, and influenced plasma IgA/IgG immune markers.
+Caveat: This is an animal study at high dietary inclusion rates (0.5-2.5% of diet).
+NO PubMed-indexed human clinical trials exist for sea moss as a supplement.
+The popular claims of "92 minerals," thyroid support, immune boosting, and metabolic benefits are largely unvalidated in human research.
 Genuine concerns include: variable iodine content (may exceed UL of 1,100 µg/day), heavy metal contamination risk depending on harvest source, and interactions with thyroid medications/anticoagulants.
 Branded sea moss products lack peer-reviewed human efficacy data.

 Side effects and drug interactions